Ableton/link/README.md

 To include the Link library in your non CMake project, you must do the following:

- - Add the `link/include` and `modules/asio-standalone/asio/include` directories to your
-   list of include paths
+ - Add the `include` and `modules/asio-standalone/asio/include` directories to your list of include paths
  - Define `LINK_PLATFORM_MACOSX=1`, `LINK_PLATFORM_LINUX=1`, or `LINK_PLATFORM_WINDOWS=1`,
    depending on which platform you are building on.